CUBRID/cubrid-manual/en/security.rst

 *The priority of the key file to use for restore*

 #.
-The backup key file that the backup volume contains
+The backup key file that the backup volume contains.
 #.
 The backup key file created with the **\\-\\-separate-keys** option during backup (e.g. testdb_bk0_keys).
 This key file must exist in the same path as the backup volume.
 #.
 The server key file in the path specified by the **tde-keys-file-path** system parameter.
 #.
 The server key file in the same path as the data volume (e.g., testdb_keys).